FASHION SHOW 2022

 "Made me this way" it's not just a collection, for him, it's an opportunity to combine art with fashion.
 All artworks in his garments are inspired by harmony art.
 And each artwork he put on the garment is about a moment of reflection.
 He focused on paintings that utilize a relatively limited range of hues and chose to use brown tones as the color brown affects the mind and body, making us feel wholesome, stable, and at peace, helping us to decelerate and take a moment to reflect.
 He combined brown with green to show his love for the beauty of nature.
 For his fabrics, he used naturally dyed hand-woven cotton made by local Cambodian productions that support women and people with disabilities.

-The goal of his collection is to make everyone pause and enjoy the art and nature around us.
-And to thank and support all the hardworking people in Cambodian communities that continue to make naturally dyed, hand-woven fabrics to lower the impact on the environment.
+The goal of his collection is to make everyone pause and enjoy the art & nature around us.
+Also to thank and support all the hardworking people in Cambodian communities that continue to make naturally dyed, hand-woven fabrics to lower the impact on the environment.

 Lastly, he wants you to believe in yourself as everything you do is of importance!